MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 If this issue was a one-time occurrence, it may be difficult to determine which app caused it.

-If you're dealing with a repeating pattern, you have the opportunity to collect data before the time the issue is likely to occur next.
+If you're dealing with a repeating pattern, you have the opportunity to collect data during the period when the issue is likely to occur next.
 PerfInsights and Perfmon are handy tools, but you can use your preferred tools too.

 PerfInsights doesn't have a scheduled run capability yet.
 However, Perfmon can be run and scheduled through the command line, as shared in the next section.

 ##### Logman command

-The `Logman create counter` command is used to run Perfmon collection through the command line, schedule it through Task Manager, or run it remotely.
+The `Logman create counter` command is used to run Perfmon collection through the command line.
+You can schedule it through Task Manager or run it remotely.

 Here's a command sample (includes remote collection mode):